uta-org/jekyll-patreon/README.md

 Requires Ruby 2.5+ and Jekyll 3.8+

-> A Jekyll plugins that adds Patreon support in your blog to easily embed a widget with goals
+> A Jekyll plugin that adds Patreon support in your blog to easily embed a widget with goals

 ## Features